FREE DELIVERY ON ALL UK ORDERS

 We get lots of enquiries about caring for our jewellery, so we thought it would be useful to put a little guide together to help folks out.
 Don't be scared of cleaning your jewellery, but do it armed with these tips.

-Ultrasonic cleaners, steam cleaners and any other type of jewellery cleaning device that uses heat, pressure, sound waves etc, should never be used on gemstone jewellery.
+Ultrasonic cleaners, steam cleaners and any other type of jewellery cleaning device that uses heat or pressure, sound waves etc, should never be used on gemstone jewellery.
 Even if your gemstone is on the machine manufacturer's 'safe list', unless your gemstone has been properly assessed by an accredited laboratory as free from fillers, dyes, oils and incipient cleavages, do not risk it.
 You could pull out a very different stone than the one that went in.
 Even diamonds, while very resistant to scratching and abrasion, are not unbreakable - far from it - and they can also be filled with glass.

 In our opinion, ultrasonic cleaners are best for solid metal jewellery only, with caution being used where the metal is plated.

 For a more gentle cleaning method without the use of machines, we recommend this jewellery dip from Waitrose.
-We use it on our personal jewellery, and most of the antique jewellery we sell at Kit Clayton too.
 Drop the item in, leave it for a few minutes, then very gently clean it with the provided brush under the trickle of a cold tap.
+Alternatively, use a gentle soap and water mixture.
+The most basic soap you can find with as few additives as possible plus a very soft toothbrush.

 We cannot emphasise this enough: put the plug in the sink before you start.
 Cleaning is the perfect time for a loose stone to fall out, and a prized gemstone disappearing down the plughole is galling.
 The author speaks from experience, having spent any afternoon removing half the plumbing from her kitchen trying to trace an opal (which she never found).
 Plug, plug, plug!